Attorney thumbnail image

 BIOGRAPHY

-Jim Charne is a California, New York, New Jersey, and Wisconsin lawyer with a long private and in-house practice history at the intersection of technology, entertainment, and intellectual property.
+Jim Charne has been practicing law since 1980, as in-house counsel or in private practive, at the intersection of music, technology and software entertainment.
 After a first career as a marketing executive and attorney in the recorded music industry, Mr. Charne joined Activision, then a tech start-up, prior to its IPO.
 At Activision, he produced classic video games for Atari and Mattel systems, and drafted Activision’s first third party game development contracts.
 In his private practice, Mr. Charne advises clients in all aspects of entertainment transactions, licensing, protection and exploitation of IP rights, interactive games and apps, commercial software solutions, and music related matters.
 His experience in computer software, video games, and other technology-based entertainment extends back to the birth of the industry.

 Prior to joining Gerard Fox Law, from the time of his California bar admission in 1996, Mr. Charne was a sole practitioner in Santa Monica, CA.